 Heads up: this post contains affiliate links.
 If you purchase something through one of these links you won’t pay more, but I’ll be rewarded a small commission.

 Khalid Hamadeh is a former Facebook employee.

 He worked there for 3 years and 7 months as a Solutions Manager and Partner.

 In that role he advised big brands like Netflix, eBay and Coca-Cola as well as early stage startups on their Facebook ads strategy to increase their return-on-ad-spend.

-Next to that he founded a few e-commerce brands of his own using Facebook ads as the main growth driver, as well as a Facebook ads consultancy.
+Next to that he founded a few e-commerce brands and an ad intelligence service of his own using Facebook ads as the main growth driver.
+He also runs a Facebook ads consultancy.
 He knows how to run ads.
 Not only with multi-million dollar budgets but also with his own (limited) cash.

 We share a fascination for the brands that came out of nothing and were built almost entirely on the back of Facebook ads.
-The approach in his course is to look closely at the strategies that these "digital native" brands use to grow so fast using ads.
+The approach in his course is to look closely at the strategies that these “digital native” brands use to grow so fast using Facebook, Instagram and Messenger ads.